Youth system: Youth leagues

 While similar to youth academies, youth leagues are built into a club competition rather than an individual club.
 However, the teams that play in these youth leagues (called farm teams) are generally attached to a larger senior club.
 The purpose of these leagues is to give young players experience in proper competition against other players that they will most likely end up playing with or against.
 The Premier League in England is known for having a large youth league attached to its senior clubs.
 In the forthcoming season the A-League in Australia will begin its own youth league.

 Youth leagues are not just exclusive to football (soccer).
 The Australian Football League (AFL) has a youth league established underneath its senior league with no attachment to any senior club.
-The players that play in this competition are then chosen to play for senior clubs through the AFL Draft.
-Basketball clubs in Europe follow the same format as their respective football (soccer) clubs, with youth tournaments in each country, as well as the Euroleague Basketball Next Generation Tournament, where the top 32 Under-18 sides compete for the championship.
+The players that play in this competition are then chosen to play for senior clubs through the AFL draft.
+Basketball clubs in Europe follow the same format as their respective football (soccer) clubs, with youth tournaments in each country, as well as the Euroleague Basketball Next Generation Tournament, where the top 32 under-18 sides compete for the championship.
 Minor ice hockey and junior ice hockey serve an identical purpose for ice hockey and the National Hockey League (NHL).
+Historically, hockey followed a similar model to association football in that professional teams owned junior teams to develop youth talent (examples including the Montreal Junior Canadiens and Toronto Marlboros) to which they would retain territorial rights; this system was phased out in 1967 in favor of a draft system.
 To a certain extent, Little League Baseball serves a similar purpose for professional baseball, although the vast majority of development and recruitment comes at the high school level.